semgrep/docs/docs/intro/installation.rst

     test      Locally run integration tests for the current analyzer. unittest  Locally unit tests for the current analyzer directory.

-If the help prompt successfully prints, you're ready to move on to :doc:`creating`.
+If the help prompt prints, you're ready to move on to :doc:`creating`.